joshRpowell/dockerizing_rails/_assignments/assignment_03.md

 CMD ["rails", "console"]
 ```

 For convenience, I already put a `.dockerignore` file in place.
 Similar to a `.gitignore` file, the files and directories listed in the `.dockerignore` file will be ignored when copying data into the container image.
+Feel free to open the `.dockerignore` file and take a look.

 So, let's go ahead and build the image:
 ```